 The Voting Members shall by vote determine if a nominee shall be awarded Honorary Membership.
 A vote for approval by two-thirds of the members present at the meeting where the vote occurs is required for Honorary Membership.

-An Honorary Member of the Alliance is exempt from annual membership dues requirements and enjoys the same benefits as an Associate Member of the Alliance.
+An Honorary Member of the Alliance is exempt from annual membership dues and receives the same benefits as an Associate Member of the Alliance.

 Article 5.0: DUES AND FEES